Psychedelics have been used by nearly every culture in the world for thousands of years and are regarded as sacred tools for healing and insight.

 Psychedelic-assisted therapy is one of the most effective tools we have to solve this mental health epidemic.
 In May 2021, the journal Nature Medicine published the results of the most advanced trial of psychedelic therapy to date.
 In its Phase 3 trial of MDMA-assisted therapy for PTSD, 88 percent of participants who received MDMA in conjunction with trauma-focused therapy experienced a clinically significant reduction in symptoms.
 Two-thirds of participants no longer met the criteria for a PTSD diagnosis, and a number of participants reported MDMA-assisted therapy helped them address the root cause of their trauma for the first time.

 One veteran said, “PTSD changed my brain and MDMA changed it back.”

 MDMA is currently a Schedule 1 drug, which, as defined by the DEA, has "no currently accepted medical use."
 However, with sufficient political will and cultural pressure, MDMA-assisted therapy could soon become legalized.

-From the start, MUD\WTR has donated a portion of its proceeds to psychedelic research and education, first to the Multidisciplinary Association for Psychedelic Studies (MAPS), and currently to The UC Berkeley Center for the Science of Psychedelics (BCSP).
+From the start, MUD\WTR has donated a portion of its proceeds to psychedelic research and education, such as to the Heroic Hearts Project and The UC Berkeley Center for the Science of Psychedelics (BCSP).